Wednesday, August 21, 2013

 Using authorship helps searchers discover great information by highlighting content from authors who they might find interesting.
 If you're an author, signing up for authorship will help users recognize content that you've written.
 Additionally, searchers can click the byline to see more articles you've authored or to follow you on Google+.
 It's that simple!
 Well, except for several advanced questions that we'd like to help answer...

 Recent authorship questions

 Good question!
-You can increase the likelihood that we show authorship for your site by only using authorship markup on pages that meet these criteria:2.
-Can I use a company mascot as an author and have authorship annotation in search results?
-For my pest control business, I'd like to write as the "Pied Piper."
+You can increase the likelihood that we show authorship for your site by only using authorship markup on pages that meet these criteria:

 - The URL/page contains a single article (or subsequent versions of the article) or single piece of content, by the same author.
 This means that the page isn't a list of articles or an updating feed.
 If the author frequently switches on the page, then the annotation is no longer helpful to searchers and is less likely to be featured.

 - The URL/page consists primarily of content written by the author.